 As a school recruiter or hiring manager, how do you connect with new teachers?
 What makes them care about your school and want to work there?
 What sets your school apart from the rest?

 These questions focus on the branding and story of your school, which can have a huge impact on teacher recruitment.
 Having a clear and consistent brand can help in building school partnerships with universities and colleges.
 These partnerships are important in developing a consistent teacher pipeline — sourcing new teachers to hire by building awareness about your school.

-Below are key tips from Mal Davis, Selected’s Director of School Support and Outreach, on how to effectively develop these school partnerships.
+Below are key tips on how to effectively develop these school partnerships.

 Tip 1: Own your home turf